montvid/refreex-webtorrent-desktop/README.md

 ## Refreex Playlists

-The difference between this torrent client and many others including the same WebTorrent is that this app was specially for music.
-Creating, modifying and then share playlists, giving the chance to the people to get modern ways of sharing culture in a easy way without restrictions.
+The difference between this torrent client and many others including the same WebTorrent is that this app is specially for music.
+Creating, modifying and share your playlists, with torrents now is possible.

+Giving the chance to the people of modern ways of sharing culture in a easy way without restrictions.

 I created a format for this playlists in JSON, to keep it easy and not get confused with other kind of playlists the name of this kind of list is *Refreex Playlist*

 The *Refreex Playlists* are created in JSON format like this: